yeokm1/yeokm1.github.io-hugo/content/post/2020/10/how-i-got-the-rarest-sg-aviation-cert/index.md

 ### 3. Recent flight experience

 I was asked when was my last flight.
 Apparently recent flight experience is required (or strongly preferred?).
-Especially so since this is a validation of a PPL means I have a far higher likelihood of flying more often in Singapore's trainig area unlike the commercial/airline pilots.
+Especially so since this is a validation of a PPL means I have a far higher likelihood of flying more often in Singapore's training area unlike the commercial/airline pilots.

 Fortunately, I have been already flying regularly within Singapore's airspace using my FAA PPL so this is not an issue.